About Katarina Richter-Lunn

 At 18, Katarina moved to the United States to pursue a Bachelor of Architecture degree from the California Polytechnic State University, in San Luis Obispo.
 Her conviction to go to California stemmed from her mother, who became a naturalized US citizen in 1974 and pursued her career in San Diego.
 Inspired by her mother who was both a psychologist and an art therapist, Katarina wanted to reach beyond the discipline of architecture, an ambition that led her to begin her interest in addressing mental health through design.

-After practicing professionally at several world-renowned architecture firms, including Gehry Partners, where she worked for three years, Katarina returned to school to receive her Master’s in Design Technology from the Harvard Graduate School of Design.
-Inspired by the work she had begun in her undergraduate studies, and by her own struggles with stress and anxiety, Katarina researched how architecture could be enriched by psychology, technology, and neuroscience to address mental wellbeing through the built environment.
+After practicing professionally at several world-renowned architecture firms, including Gehry Partners, where she worked for three years, Katarina returned to academia to earn a Master's in Design Technology followed by a Doctor of Design degree from the Harvard Graduate School of Design.
+Inspired by the work she had begun during her undergraduate studies, as well as by her own experiences with stress and anxiety, Katarina's research focuses on how architecture can be enriched by psychology, technology, and neuroscience to promote mental wellbeing through the built environment.

 Education